 Facial recognition software depends on and generates a large amount of data.
 Therefore, storage of data becomes a major concern with this technology.
 However, the prevention of data theft is a bigger concern regarding technology.

-Database hacking can compromise the data of thousands, if not millions of people.
+Database hacking can compromise the data of thousands if not millions of people.
 There have been numerous instances of data theft from publicly accessible databases.
-Prevention of data theft should be one of the priorities while implementing facial recognition technologies.
+Data theft prevention should be a priority while implementing facial recognition technologies.

 Once the user data is compromised, it's compromised forever.
 This poses a significant threat as the data can be misused for a long period of time if the issue is not resolved.
 Agreed, there are various dangers of facial recognition technology.
 However, these risks can be limited by the use of proper implementation of technology.